nielslange/smntcs-quantity-buttons-for-woocommerce/README.txt

 == Description ==

-Add two additional buttons to the quantity input field on the WooCommerce product page to easily increase and decrease the quantity vua button.
+Add two additional buttons to the quantity input field on the WooCommerce product page to easily increase and decrease the quantity via button click.

 == Installation ==